ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws.md

 You will create two `.py` files on the host machine to deploy Redis as a MySQL cache using Python: `values.py` and `redis_cache.py`.

-`values.py` to store the IP addresses of the instances and the databases created in them.
+Using a text editor of your choice, create the file `values.py` with the content below:
 ```console
 MYSQL_TEST=[["{{public_ip of MYSQL_TEST[0]}}", "arm_test1"],
 ["{{public_ip of MYSQL_TEST[1]}}", "arm_test2"]]
 ```
 Replace `{{public_ip of MYSQL_TEST[0]}}` & `{{public_ip of MYSQL_TEST[1]}}` with the public IPs generated in the `/tmp/inventory` file after running the Terraform commands.

-`redis_cache.py` to access data from Redis Cache and, if not present, store it in the Redis Cache.
+`values.py` is used to store the IP addresses of the instances and the databases created in them.

+Now create the file `redis_cache.py` with the content below:
 ```console
 import sys
 import MySQLdb